mandober/debrief.cs/plt/type-system/02_concrete-types-in-pl.md

 The predefined types are:

-Data type	Type of values which the variable is capable of storing integer	integer (whole) numbers real	floating-point numbers boolean	the values True or False char	a single character from an ordered character set string	a sequence or "string" of characters set	equivalent to an array of boolean values
+Data type: Type of values which the variable is capable of storing
+integer: integer (whole) numbers
+real: floating-point numbers
+boolean: the values True or False
+char: a single character from an ordered character set
+string: a sequence or "string" of characters
+set: equivalent to an array of boolean values